Ariana Grande: 2020–2023: Positions

 In April 2021, Grande was featured on a remix of the Weeknd's "Save Your Tears".
 The remix reached number one on the Billboard Hot 100 and Canadian Hot 100, becoming both artists' sixth number-one single on both charts.
 It also topped the Billboard Global 200, marking Grande's second number-one single on the chart; it made her the first woman to earn multiple leaders on the chart.
 She joined Paul McCartney as the only artists to earn three number-one duets on the Hot 100.
-With 69 weeks, the remix became one of the ten songs with the most total weeks on the chart, and Grande's longest-charting song in the United States.
+With 69 weeks, the remix is among longest-charting songs on the Hot 100, and Grande's longest-charting song in the United States.
 It ranked as the second best-performing song of the year on the Billboard year-end Hot 100, Global 200, and Global Excl.
 US charts of 2021.
 Grande and the Weeknd performed "Save Your Tears" together at the 2021 iHeartRadio Music Awards.

-In June 2021, Grande featured on the song "I Don't Do Drugs" from Doja Cat's third studio album Planet Her.
+In June 2021, Grande featured on the song "I Don't Do Drugs" from Doja Cat's third studio album, Planet Her.
 Her contribution as a songwriter and featured artist on the song earned Grande a nomination for Album of the Year at the 64th Annual Grammy Awards.
-In September 2021, she joined as a coach of the twenty-first season of The Voice; Grande became the highest-paid coach in the show's history, earning a reported $25 million for that season.
+She was also nominated for Best Pop Solo Performance and Best Pop Vocal Album (Positions album and title track), tying with Kelly Clarkson for the most nominations in the latter category (five).
+In September, she joined as a coach of the twenty-first season of The Voice; Grande became the highest-paid coach in the show's history, earning a reported $25 million for that season.
 The season concluded in December 2021; Grande did not return for the next season.
-Later in December, she appeared in Adam McKay's film Don't Look Up, alongside Leonardo DiCaprio, Jennifer Lawrence, and Meryl Streep.
+That month, she appeared in Adam McKay's film Don't Look Up, alongside Leonardo DiCaprio, Jennifer Lawrence, and Meryl Streep.
 With streams of more than 152 million hours in a week, it broke the record for the biggest viewership week in Netflix history, at the time.
 To promote the film, Grande released the song "Just Look Up", in collaboration with rapper Kid Cudi, on December 3, 2021.
 At the 27th Critics' Choice Awards, Grande received nominations in the categories Best Song and Best Acting Ensemble, as a part of the cast.
 She also received a nomination at the 28th Screen Actors Guild Awards for Outstanding Performance by a Cast in a Motion Picture.
+Grande was named the most-played artist on iHeartRadio's stations in 2021, reaching 2.6 billion in audience.